-A. 4 Description Threshold Poor No natural field boundaries present.
+A. 4 Threshold Description of the worst 30m Poor No natural field boundaries present.
 Wire fences only.
 Hedgerows narrow (~1m wide) and low (&lt;1.5m).
 Gappy, not stockproof.
 1 or fewer native woody species per 30m length of hedgerow.
 Conifer trees present.
 Earth banks poorly vegetated and/or evidence of herbicide use.
-Earth banks not continuous, bare soil visible.
+Earth banks not continuous or stockproof, bare soil visible.
 Drainage ditches extensively damaged by livestock and or vehicle use.
 Ditches poorly vegetated, have few aquatic plants or with extensive algal growth and/or evidence of herbicide use.
 Bare soil visible Invasive alien species present, e.g. Himalayan Balsam or Japanese Knotweed present.
-Stone walls in need of maintenance, no lichen or moss cover.
-Treelines of conifer species only.
-Moderate Some natural field boundaries present Hedgerows up to 2m wide and at least 1.5m tall.
+Stone walls in need of maintenance, not stockproof, no lichen or moss cover.
+Treelines of conifer species only, with no other field boundary present.

+Moderate Hedgerows up to 2m wide and at least 1.5m tall.
 Gaps present but only occasional along the base.
+Boundary still stockproof.
 'A' shape absent, Hawthorn/ Whitethorn often top heavy.
 2-3 native woody species per 30m length.
 No more than one conifer tree per 30 m.
-Earth bank field boundaries well-vegetated, normally grassy.
+Earth bank field boundaries well-vegetated, normally grassy, tall enough to be stockproof.
 Evidence of herbicide use or excessive cutting of the vegetation.
 Drainage ditch well-vegetated, normally grassy.
 Some limited damage to drainage ditches at fording or drinking points.
 No invasive alien species, e.g. Himalayan Balsam or Japanese Knotweed present.
-Stone walls in good repair but lichen and moss cover poor.
-T Treelines including some native species Good All field boundaries natural Continuous hedgerows 2-4m wide and at least 1.5m tall.
+Stone walls in good repair, stockproof but lichen and moss cover poor.
+Treelines dominated by deciduous trees including some native species Good All field boundaries natural Continuous hedgerows 2-4m wide and at least 1.5m tall.
 No gaps along the base.
+Stockproof.
 Varied structure with 'A' shape throughout.
 Suitable for nesting birds.
 4 or more native woody species per 30m length.

-- No conifer trees. - Earth banks with many flowering plants.
+No conifer trees.
+Earth banks with many flowering plants.
 Acid grassland or heath vegetation typical.
 Bilberry and Heather common.
-Thick vegetation that could be used by nesting birds. - Drainage ditches containing typical aquatic flora e.g. Pondweed and Water Parsnip.
-No damage to drainage ditches at fording or drinking points. - No invasive alien species, e.g. Himalayan Balsam or Japanese Knotweed present. - Stone walls in good repair with good lichen and moss cover. - Treelines of mature native trees only
+Thick vegetation that could be used by nesting birds.
+Stockproof.
+Drainage ditches containing typical aquatic flora e.g. Pondweed and Water Parsnip.
+No damage to drainage ditches at fording or drinking points.
+No invasive alien species, e.g. Himalayan Balsam or Japanese Knotweed present.
+Stone walls in good repair with good lichen and moss cover.
+Stockproof Treelines of native trees only, mostly mature